PhirePhly/aprs_notes/APRS_MTU.md

 1+9+1+67+1+5 = 84 maximum

-Why is the maximum length for APRS Messages 84 and not 214?!
+Why is the maximum length for APRS Message packets 84 and not 214?!
+Why can't the maximum message length be 197 instead of 67?

 ## APRS-IS packets